ManasKhosla/scheduling-algos/README.md

 ## Scheduling algorithms in C++

-This repo contains some programs I created in C++ based on CPU Scheduling algos during my free time.
+This repo contains some programs I created in C++ based on CPU Scheduling algos.